danlionis/discord-api/README.md

 # Discord Library

-STILL UNDER DEVELOPMENT!
-LOOKING FOR A GOOD NAME!

 Low level implementation of the discord gateway protocol.
 The library handles the state of the gateway connection by processing incoming messages and generating outgoing messages.